-The Wandsworth Drug and Alcohol Action Team is a policy-team that brings together the Council, the Health Service and criminal justice agencies HM Prison Wandsworth and London Probation.
-It coordinates services for Wandsworth residents who need treatment and support for drug and/or alcohol misuse and agrees initiatives and developments designed to meet the needs of Wandsworth residents is responsible for the local plans for drug education and prevention, drug treatment services, tackling drug-related crime and addressing alcohol misuse.
+The Wandsworth Drug and Alcohol Action Team is a team that brings together the Council, HM Prison Wandsworth and London Probation.
+It coordinates services for Wandsworth residents who need treatment and support for drug and/or alcohol misuse and agrees initiatives and developments designed to meet the needs of Wandsworth residents.
 For more information visit our website: